dominicsalinger/code-challenge/README.md

 ### Technical spec

-The architecture will be split between a back-end and a web front-end, for instance providing a RESTful API consumed by a client application.
+The architecture will be split between a back-end and a web front-end, for instance providing a REST API consumed by a client application.
 Feel free to use any preferred technologies provided that the general client/service architecture is respected.

 Our standard stack is Django/React.